 I had a fertility problem at some point (well, not me, the dogs!), and after a lot of formal academic research, it turned out that the problem was related to the females’ diet.
 After much experimentation, I found the optimal diet.
 I have not had a problem since.

 L-A: Do they require much physical exercise?

 GG: They do not really need as much exercise as people think.
 They require about three sessions of moderate exercise (about twenty minutes-long) per day.
-Sudden, intense exercise, or very long walks are not only unnecessary, but can also be detrimental.
+Sudden, intense exercise, or very long walks are not only unnecessary, they can be detrimental.

-L-A: How many pups are there in a typical litter of Anatolian Shepherds?
+L-A: How many pups are there in a typical litter?

-GG: It can literally range from 1 to 14 pups.
+GG: It varies enormously, from 1 to 14 pups!

-L-A: Is there a gender bias in the market demand for pups?
+L-A: Is there a gender bias in the demand for pups?

 GG: Absolutely.
 The male to female ratio is 10:1!
-By carefully synchronising fertilisation with the bitch’ cycle, you can significantly influence the odds.
-Basically, the earlier in the cycle fertilisation takes place, the more males there will be in the litter.
+By carefully synchronizing fertilisation with the bitch’ cycle, you can influence the odds.
+The earlier in the cycle fertilization takes place, the more males there will be in the litter.